chrisruffalo/ee-config/README.md

 ### Examples

 It might be nice if we just shut up and showed you how to use it.
 Below you'll see some examples that use the @Configuration annotation.
-The annotation is from the package 'io.github.chrisruffalo.ee6config.annotations'.
+The annotation is from the package 'com.github.chrisruffalo.eeconfig.annotations'.

 #### Example Java Properties